-- Complete a street resurfacing project on streets in the northeast quadrant following completion of the sidewalk and gas projects. - Provide efficient snow removal services. - Patching and sealing of streets using coalition's hot asphalt equipment. - Continue the annual replacement program for old street signs and posts, in compliance with retro-reflectivity policy. - Replace street signs and posts on streets south of High Street. - Replace a 250 pickup truck. - Replace a 550 dump truck.
+- Complete a street resurfacing project on streets in the northwest quadrant following completion of the sidewalk project. - Provide efficient snow removal services. - Continue the annual replacement program for old street signs and posts, in compliance with retro-reflectivity policy. - Replace the signal housings on the Manor Drive traffic light. - Replace street signs and posts in the northwest quadrant.